 8:00-9:00 The Image Revolution Documentary – Twenty years ago, the seven biggest artists in comics created a company that revolutionized comics.
 Now, director Patrick Meaney (Grant Morrison: Talking with Gods) and producer Jordan Rennert (Warren Ellis: Captured Ghosts) are telling the company’s story in a new documentary produced by Sequart and Respect Films.
 Get a first look at the film, and talk about the highs and lows of Image history with a couple of special guests.
 Moderated by F. J. De Santo (The Spirit).
 Room 32AB

 The Diagram for Delinquents crew have some important things lined up too, and perhaps the most important is our interview with Bradford W. Wright, author of Comic Book Nation: The Transformation of Youth Culture in America.
 Dr. Wright’s book will be the historical backbone of our documentary.
 He will take viewers from the ’30s to the present as he details the evolution of comics and comics readership in American society.

-We are also very excited to be meeting back up with our friends from Broadcast Thought, who we had the pleasure of interviewing last summer.
+, who we had the pleasure of interviewing last summer.
 If you recall, Broadcast Thought is a group of physicians, specializing in forensic, child and adolescent, and adult psychiatry, who provide expert consultation to the media and entertainment industries.
 They are both medical professionals and fans of film, television, comic books, and other mass media as well as experts on the Wertham and his work in Seduction of the Innocent.

 The gentlemen of Broadcast thought will be heading two panels at the Comic Con this year and both seem equally exciting, thoughtful, and not least of all, fun!